 She is an active member of CAI, the 1st Judicial District Bar Association, The Denver and Colorado Bar Associations, assists the Colorado Coalition for the Homeless in the Colorado Poverty Law Project, and is admitted to practice before the State and Federal Courts in Colorado.
 To contact Brianna directly, you may email her at email@example.com.

 Molly A. Foley-Healy

-Molly A. Foley-Healy is a partner at Winzenburg, Leff, Purvis & Payne, and has been an attorney since 1989.
+Molly A. Foley-Healy is of counsel at Winzenburg, Leff, Purvis & Payne, and has been an attorney since 1989.
 Prior to joining the firm and entering private practice in Colorado, Molly was involved in the community association industry as Senior Vice President and General Counsel for Community Associations Institute.
 In that capacity, Molly was the chief lobbyist for CAI National and helped legislative action committees around the country craft proactive legislation to further the interests of community associations and the individuals who reside in them, and to address onerous legislation.
 Molly was also actively involved in governance issues and was the senior executive responsible for working directly with the College of Community Associations Lawyers and assisting the CAI Board of Trustees in transitioning to John Carver’s Policy Governance Model®.